comicrelief/campaign/README.md

 For prod run:

 	grunt build

 Grunt will compile CSS, remove comments, remove sass source file, minify and concatenate js.

+You can also do this from the root of this repository using

+	phing grunt:build

 ### Install and configure Drush 8